gamejolt/doc-help/src/dev-game-api/index.md

----
-title: What is the Game API?
----

 # What is the Game API?

 Our Game API lets your games communicate with the Game Jolt servers.
 Implementing the Game API will allow you to add a number of features to your game, including: